Galva101/Image-To-PDF-Converter-Cropper/README.md

-This python script takes a folder full of Images, currentyl specified as PNG, crops their white border away, and creates a PDF file with those new images.
+This python script takes a folder full of Images, currently specified as PNG, crops their white border away, and creates a PDF file with those new images.

 To run it, python is needed, and Reportlab, which can be done using: